CHOOSE YOUR ACTIVITIES

-We welcome you for a new, special moose feeding in darkness.
-Moose are normally active at sunset and feel completely comfortable eating (again) as they are ruminants and eat many times during the day.
-The feeding will be like a regular moose feeding describes above.
-There is outdoor lights at our house so you can see where you walk on the way to the moose.
-Visiting us in the dark might also reveal the cries of our foxes and other sights of wildlife in the nature around us.
-Let your senses guide you in the darkness and experience how your meeting with the king of the forest is once they have the visual advantage.
+We welcome you for a new, special moose feeding in the early night.
+Moose are normally active around sunset and feel completely comfortable eating (again) as they are ruminants and eat many times during the day.
+The feeding will be like a regular moose feeding described in the regular feeding.
+Depending on when you book this guiding the amount of darkness/night will vary and we advice that you check the time of sunset first if you wish to experience moose in complete darkness.
+Enjoy a tranquil evening and night atmosphere and possibly the chance of other sights of wildlife in the nature around us.

 Explore our new nature guidings around the moose park in the beautiful Swedish nature with information about local history, wildlife and flora, sustainability and of course moose.

 NATURE GUIDING: THE CURIOUS